 (for example for insurance, for estate valuation, or other tax

 purposes) then we can provide this service also.
 The same terms

 If you are a collector looking to

-from some which are just a few pence each,
+from some which are just a few pence each, through to scarcer

-considerably from time to time, so if you are travelling a distance it is worth contacting us first to enquire about our
+time to time, so if you are travelling a distance it is worth contacting us first to enquire about our

 Auctions are mentioned above, and it is always worth watching

 these to see what is available.